1: It always starts. Once Upon a time

 Once Upon a Time……….

-The girl sat on a bench in the park and watched the world go by for hours.
+The girl decided to settle at Hyde Park.
+She sat on a bench, watching the world go by for hours.
 She was talking to herself, or so it seemed, about what she saw passing the bench she was on.
 No one seemed to notice that a five-year-old was sitting by herself.
-The girl sat, snacking on the fruit that she had with her smiling; her face was warm in the sun.
+The girl sat, snacking on the fruit that she had with her and smiling; her face was warm in the sun.

 It was a typical Saturday afternoon in late June – not too hot, not too cold - families were playing in the park, and people were out walking their dogs and jogging the trails.
 The girl stayed on the bench and watched the world go by.